scraperwiki/eot-docs/_posts/2001-01-01-function_reference.md

 Return only the cells in the bag with a value of _string_.
 Typically there's only one, so this is often followed by `.assert_one()`.
 See later for other options to pass to filter.

 ##### bag.one\_of(_list-of-filters_) [db]
 Return cells in the bag for which any of the filters match.
-Filters can be strings or _cell-functions_
+Filters are usually strings but could also be _cell-functions_ (see the backend of bag.filter, below)

 ##### bag.regex(_regular-expression_) [db]
 Return cells whose values match the regular expression.